MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ### Implementation Of Bayesian Optimization In FSharp

-The two components of the Bayesian Optimization algorithm are the **Surrogate Model** and an **Acquisition Function**.
-The surrogate model, as hinted to by the name, is a model that serves as an approximation of the objective function while the acquisition function guides where the algorithm should search next where the best observation is most likely to reach the global optima.
+The three components, as mentioned [above](#what-are-the-components-of-a-bayesian-optimization-algorithm), of the Bayesian Optimization algorithm are the **Surrogate Model**, **Acquisition Function** and the **Iteration Loop**.
+To reiterate, the surrogate model, as hinted to by the name, is a model that serves as an approximation of the objective function while the acquisition function guides where the algorithm should search next where the best observation is most likely to reach the global optima and the iteration loop facilitates the maximization of the acquisition function on the basis of the predictions made by the surrogate model thereby presenting the next point to sample.

 #### Surrogate Model

-The surrogate model, as mentioned above, is used to approximate the objective function.
 A number of techniques can be used to represent the surrogate model however, one of the most popular ways to do so is to use __Gaussian Processes__.

 ##### Gaussian Processes